-BA (hons) Early Childhood Studies - Full TimeBook Your Place Now
+BA (Hons) in Early Childhood Studies - Full TimeBook Your Place Now

-BA (hons) Early Childhood Studies - Full Time
+BA (Hons) in Early Childhood Studies - Full Time

 The BA (Hons) Early Childhood Studies awarded by London Metropolitan University (LMU) was one of the first such degrees in the UK.
 In Ireland, there is an obvious need for well-qualified early childhood specialists working with young children and their families across all sectors: play, care, health and education.
 Portobello Institute is LMU's only Irish accredited centre for Early Childhood studies.